 Like all malware, the answer is cold hard cash.
 The people who propogate such unwanted software do so in order to generate revenue via Google search or another third-party search engine.
 Every time you search via Google adverts appear.
 Thus every search generates money for someone.

+Many web browsers block pop-ups and redirects automatically.
+But sometimes a virus can override this setting.
 Websites can use Google Custom Search to improve the search experience on their own pages, and to generate a little extra revenue.
 So when you search a site you like and see Google ads on the results page, it is likely that they are using Google Custom Search.

 At the simplest level browser redirect 'malware' uses this functionality to take you to a custom search page and then generate tiny amounts of money every time you use that page to search and adverts are delivered.
 Those annoying virus-like search toolbars and pages such as Delta and Babylon take this a step further, building legitimate search engine functionality into their own 'search engines', and delivering ads they themselves sell.
 These tend not to be high-class ads for high-class products.